Photos: Mariners vs. Dodgers

-MarinersSports Photos: Mariners vs. Dodgers Originally published August 18, 2018 at 8:25 pm Updated August 18, 2018 at 9:11 pm Back to story Restart gallery More Photo Galleries Photos: Mariners take on the Astros Photos: Mariners 8, Astros 6 Photos: Mariners lose to Rangers 11-4 Share story By Travis Ness Seattle Times photo production Travis Ness: 206-464-2127 or tness@seattletimes.com.
+MarinersSports Photos: Mariners vs. Dodgers Originally published August 18, 2018 at 8:25 pm Updated August 18, 2018 at 10:01 pm Back to story Restart gallery More Photo Galleries Photos: Mariners take on the Astros Photos: Mariners 8, Astros 6 Photos: Mariners lose to Rangers 11-4 Share story By Travis Ness Seattle Times photo production Travis Ness: 206-464-2127 or tness@seattletimes.com.
 View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StoryMariners recall reliever Matt Festa from Class AA Arkansas, schedule Roenis Elias to start on Sunday
+Next StoryLeading off against Tacoma on Sunday: superstar Altuve Previous StoryMariners recall reliever Matt Festa from Class AA Arkansas, schedule Roenis Elias to start on Sunday

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.